Learning Credal Sum-Product Networks: Learning a Credal Sum-product Network

+Intuitively, $\overline{C}$ acts as a gatekeeper that takes into account missing information and readjusts the $G$-value accordingly.
+The function we use to balance the two count functions is the mean, it allows us to not prioritise one case above the other.
+A more elaborate measure other than the mean could be applied too, of course; for example, we could take into account the proportion of missing values and define a measure that is based on that proportion.

-Consider, for example, the counts for (A,B) and (A,C) in Table \ref{tb_counts}.
+Let us consider the counts for (A,B) and (A,C) in Table \ref{tb_counts}.
 Every value of B is available.
 In contrast, for A and C we have some missing values.
-We can use Equation \eqref{eq_G_measure} and compute the $G$-value for the two functions $\underline{C}$ and $\overline{C}$.
+We can compute the $G$-value for the two functions $\underline{C}$ and $\overline{C}$.

 Here, $G(A,B) = 0.00457$ for $\underline{C}$ and $G(A,B) = -2.61699$ for $\overline{C}$.
 As for (A,C) we have $G(A,C) = 33.3912$ for $\underline{C}$ and $G(A,B) = 28.6183$ for $\overline{C}$ which implies that in both cases A and B are independent and A and C are dependent.